Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 **FLAG:**
 Encodes important information about the read, for example, is it a *primary*, *secondary*, or *supplementary* alignment.
 Since a single read will likely have a number of properties that we want to *'flag'*, SAM files use a special way of encoding the FLAG field to pack as much information as possible into a single number.
 While we won't go into detail on this here, SAM/BAM file use a bit-wise system to combine information across flags into a single integer.

-I encourage you to go read more about FLAGs and how they are specified in the SAM/BAM documentation.The Broad institute also provides an [excellent tool](https://broadinstitute.github.io/picard/explain-flags.html) for decomposing SAM flags into the properties of the read that make up a specific `FLAG` value.
+I encourage you to go read more about FLAGs and how they are specified in the SAM/BAM documentation.
+The Broad institute also provides an [excellent tool](https://broadinstitute.github.io/picard/explain-flags.html) for decomposing SAM flags into the properties of the read that make up a specific `FLAG` value.

 This command will provide basic information on FLAGs from samtools.
 ```bash
 samtools flags
 ```
-The values shown here relate the the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)
+The values shown here relate to the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)

 **MAPQ:**
 Corresponds to the quality of the mapping.
 These are calculated in the same way as the Phred scores `Q = -10 x log10(P)`, although are generally considered to be a best guess form the aligner.
 A MAPQ of 255 is used where mapping quality is not available.
 Some aligners also use specific values to represent certain types of alignments, which may affect use of downstream tools, so it is worth understanding those that are specific to your aligner.